ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents

-\paragraph{Open Contextual Reasoning.} From human queries, we could find that travel requirements often exhibit contextual ambiguity not directly aligned with predefined database attributes.
-For instance, when users express requirement for ``local cuisine", which contextually maps to Benbang cuisine in Shanghai versus Beijing cuisine in Beijing.
-Another representative case involves users specifying ``traveling with children who cannot eat spicy food",requiring agents to logically exclude Sichuan and Chongqing cuisines from restaurant selections, beacuse both of them are well-known as the spaicy style.
-These observations arise the necessity for real-world travel agents to conduct open contextual reasoning that bridges arbitrary user expressions with verifiable symbolic semantics in databases, a evaluation capability inadequately supported by existing synthetic benchmarks like TravelPlanner.
-To systematically investigate this challenge, we designed a auxiliary task, POI reasoning, within ChinaTravel.
-It involves replacing all Chinese POIs in DSL-defined constraints with a $<$placeholder$>$ tags, requiring LLMs to complete masked-DSL sentences through contextual reasoning.
+\paragraph{Contextual Grounding for Implicit Intent.} From human queries, we observe that travel intent is often expressed implicitly, leading to contextual ambiguity that is not directly aligned with predefined database attributes.
+For example, when users express intent for ``local cuisine", which contextually maps to \emph{$<$Benbang cuisine$>$} in Shanghai versus \emph{$<$Beijing cuisine$>$} in Beijing.
+Another representative case involves users specifying ``traveling with children who cannot eat spicy food", requiring agents to logically exclude Sichuan and Chongqing cuisines from restaurant selections, beacuse both of them are well-known as their spaicy style.
+These observations arise the necessity for travel agents to conduct contextual grounding that bridges arbitrary user expressions with verifiable symbolic semantics in databases, a critical challenge inadequately supported by existing benchmarks ~\citep{zheng2024natural, TravelPlanner}.
+To systematically investigate this challenge, we designed a auxiliary task, Intent Grounding.
+It involves replacing all explicit POIs in DSL-defined constraints with a \emph{$<$placeholder$>$} tag, requiring LLMs to complete masked-DSL sentences through contextual grounding.
 This simplified formulation isolates POI inference from full DSL generation.
 We further categorize POIs as Literal (explicitly mentioned in user queries) or Semantic (requiring cultural/contextual inference).
-Quantitative analysis shows 78.4\% of DSL statements from Human1000 contain Semantic POIs needing implicit reasoning, contrasting sharply with TravelPlanner's 5.4\% rate that predominantly requires literal mapping.
+Quantitative analysis shows 78.4\% of DSL statements from Human1000 contain Semantic POIs needing contextual grounding, contrasting sharply with TravelPlanner's 5.4\% rate that predominantly requires literal mapping.
 Experimental results from DeepSeek-V3 and GPT-4o are shown in Fig.~\ref{poi_reasoning}.
 Both models achieve the accuracy over 90\% on TravelPlanner, where semantic POIs follow simplistic synthetic patterns.
 However, on ChinaTravel's authentic Semantic POIs, performance significantly declines (DS: $94\%\rightarrow76\%$, GPT: $79\%\rightarrow53\%$).
-This performance gap underscores the benchmark's crucial open contextual understanding challenges for real-world travel planning.
+This performance gap underscores the ChinaTravel's contextual grounding challenges for real-world travel planning.